AndrewDonelson/retroforge-engine/README.md

 ### Prerequisites

 - Go 1.23+
-- Pure Go - no CGO or external dependencies required!
+- Pure Go - uses Ebiten for cross-platform graphics (no CGO required!)
-- Cross-compilation works out of the box
+- Cross-compilation works out of the box for all platforms

 ### Installation